Marstacimab recommended for EU approval for hemophilia A and B

 The therapy was generally safe and well tolerated, with the most common side effects including injection site reactions, headache, high blood pressure, and itching.

-Results from patients with inhibitors are expected by the year’s end.
+Results from patients with inhibitors are expected by the end of 2025.

 Patients who complete this trial may enroll in an open-label extension study (NCT05145127) to continue receiving marstacimab for up to seven years.
 Available data so far indicate consistent benefits for up to 1.5 years.